clariusdev/mobileapi/README.md

 Workflow to obtain raw data:

 1. Activate raw data acquisition on the probe, see https://github.com/clariusdev/raw for instructions
-2. Make a capture from the Clarius App, this will trigger the following actions:
+2. Make a capture from the Clarius App or with `MSG_USER_FN`, this will trigger the following actions:
     - download the raw data and store it in the examination data
     - clear the probe's buffer
     - notify the client with `MSG_RAW_DATA_AVAILABLE`
 3. In the client, send `MSG_COPY_RAW_DATA` to request a copy, include the following data:
     - the capture's identifier and
-    - and a writable URI where the archive will be written, refer to the [Android developer guide](android-file-sharing) for details about file sharing
+    - and a writable URI where the archive will be written, refer to the [Android developer guide][android-file-sharing] for details about file sharing
 4. In the client, wait for the reply in message `MSG_RAW_DATA_COPIED`

-Note: it is possible to trigger a capture via the Mobile API with `MSG_USER_FN`.

 [android-file-sharing]: https://developer.android.com/training/secure-file-sharing